COMPETITION RESULTS – HERE

 Mateusz Bieczyński – Head of the Jury, curator, art critic, lawyer, professor of UAP

-Iwona Wierzba – director of Albus Publishing House
+Paulina Wiśniewska – director of Silva Rerum Publishing

 Cooperation: Piotr Grzywacz, Aniela Perszko

-The purpose of this open call is to illustrate emotions, feelings and other kinds of inner experiences related to the time of the coronavirus pandemic.
+The purpose of this open call is to illustrate emotions, feelings and other kinds of inner experiences related to the time of recent changes.
 Although this is an announcement of a competition, choosing the winner is not its main purpose.
 The prize is purely symbolic.
 Our main goal is to document in the form of artistic, authorial statements a certain spirit of the times, which, we hope, will soon change, giving way to the broadly defined normality.
-Quarantine, forced confinement and sanitary restrictions have become a cross-generational experience shared by everyone.
-They have also become the source of many emotional and affective reactions, often of high intensity.
+Recent problems have also become the source of many emotional and affective reactions, often of high intensity.
 We can all feel their impact, although they have a different, individual dimension for every individual.
 This community of diversity is at the heart of the project.
-It will result in a publication – an album presenting the submitted works and the profiles of their creators – and an exhibition – as long as the sanitary regulations allow it.
-Each participant will receive an original copy of the album.
+It will result in an exhibition – as long as the sanitary regulations allow it.

 There will be one category for new, never-before-published works.